ghpages-test/ghpages-test.github.io/README.md

 How to use:

-Scope: The scope of your query (see https://twinoid.com/developers/api for reference, field cannot be empty)\n
+Scope: The scope of your query (see https://twinoid.com/developers/api for reference, field cannot be empty)

 URL: The URL of your query, without "https://twinoid.com/graph/" (see https://twinoid.com/developers/api for reference)

 Example: Scope=`contacts` and URL=`user/63244?fields=name,birthday` would return